 Viewing the Imagery.
 Staff must not ask to see the imagery but should confiscate the device on which it is held and pass it on to the DSL.
 If a device is confiscated, it should be turned off and locked away securely until it is passed on to the DSL or an external agency such as the police.
 Staff must not intentionally view any nudes and semi-nudes unless there is good and clear reason to do so.
 The decision to view any imagery should be based on the professional judgement of the DSL.
 Imagery should never be viewed if the act of viewing will cause significant distress or harm to those involved.
 The DSL must further be satisfied that it is the only way to make a decision about whether to involve other agencies, i.e. that it is necessary (i) to contact a reporting agency (such as the IWF) to have it taken down; or (ii) to support the student or parent in making a report; or (iii) or that is unavoidable because the student has shown it directly to a staff member or because the imagery has been found on college equipment.
-Along with our own Safeguarding and Child Protection procedures, the college will follow the advice given in December 2020).
+Along with our own Safeguarding and Child Protection procedures, the college will follow the advice given in Sharing nudes and semi nudes: advice for education settings working with children and young people (December 2020).